-- NET+Works Quick Install Guide describes how to install the hardware. - NET+Works with GNU Tools BSP Porting Guide describes how to port the board support package (BSP) to a new hardware application with GNU tools. - The NET+Works online help describes the application programmer interfaces (APIs) that are provided with NET+OS.
+- NET+Works Quick Install Guide describes how to install the hardware. - NET+Works with GNU Tools Tutorial provides a brief, hands-on exercise - NET+Works with GNU Tools BSP Porting Guide describes how to port the board support package (BSP) to a new hardware application with GNU tools. - The NET+Works online help describes the application program interfaces (APIs) that are provided with NET+OS.

-For information on third-party products and other components, review the documentation CD-ROM that came with your development kit.
+For information about third-party products and other components, review the documentation CD-ROM that came with your development kit.